 What are personnel strategies?

-Personnel strategies is a concept related to the company's personnel policy.
-It defines the methods of acquiring new employees, as well as the goals behind a specific recruitment model.
-The personnel strategy may include the pace of staff growth in the company, employee competences, sources of their acquisition and all other HR issues related to employment planning.
+Personnel strategies is a term that refers to a company's human resources policy.
+It defines the ways in which new employees are recruited, as well as the objectives behind a particular recruitment model.
+As part of personnel strategy may include the company's rate of staff expansion, staff competences, sources of staff acquisition and all other HR issues related to workforce planning.

 If it is already implemented in your company communication strategy, development, business plan or sales goals, HR strategies are to support the achievement of these predefined goals.
 The most important thing you should know about this is that you don't need to hire an HR department to implement HR strategies.
 Initially, you may have a loose plan in your head.
 Later, just save it.
 It is worth using it when defining and implementing other goals, e.g. sales goals.

-Some entrepreneurs employ an experienced recruiter at the very beginning.
-Thanks to this, from day one, they can shape and implement a strategy that correlates with the company's goals.
+Some entrepreneurs hire an experienced recruiter right from the start.
+This enables them to shape and implement a strategy together from day one that correlates with the company's goals.

 Types of personnel strategies

 Personnel strategies are divided into general and specific.
-The latter serve to achieve specific goals or focus on specific aspects.
-Subsequently, there are many different personnel strategies described in the literature by numerous researchers, including:
+The latter pursue specific objectives or focus on specific aspects.
+Subsequently, a number of different personnel strategies described in the literature by numerous researchers, including:

-• C. Fisher: offensive and defensive.
-In the offensive, employees from the market are dynamically recruited, and in the defensive one, employees are recruited from within the organization.
+- C. Fisher: offensive and defensive.
+In offensive, employees are dynamically recruited from the market and in defensive, employees are recruited from within the organisation.

 An example of a successful personnel strategy

-It would be beautiful if we could provide a formula for a successful HR strategy to be used in every company.
-However, this is one of those aspects of the company's operation that must be adjusted individually to a specific case.
-You can make a serious mistake by copying the strategy of an apparently similar company of the same size.
-Let's follow the strategies on the example of two completely different companies of extremely different sizes.
+It would be beautiful if a formula could be given here for a successful personnel strategy applicable to any company.
+However, it is one of those aspects of a company's operation that needs to be tailored on a case-by-case basis.
+By copying the strategy of a seemingly similar company of the same size, a serious mistake can be made.
+Let us follow the strategies using the example of two very different companies of radically different sizes.

 The owner of the company Pani Swojego Czasu started from a sole proprietorship.
 Soon she started working with a proofreader, virtual assistant and IT specialist, so that she could devote her own time to developing the company, and not to mundane technical or accounting matters.
 Today, after several years of activity, her team also includes the head of the on-line department, physical products manager, customer service department, technical support department, graphic department, copywriter, Instagram coordinator, photographer, editor, manager, head of marketing, assistant and e-product manager.
 All this ensures the stable operation of the on-line store and the development of the company, which only 7 years ago consisted of one person.

-Another and seemingly extremely different example of a personnel strategy is the one implemented from the very beginning at Google.
-In fact, however, the initial assumption was similar in both cases.
-The founders of Google always emphasized that they only hired another person to the team when the previous structure was no longer able to bear the burdens.
-Today the company has grown to approx. 135 thousand. employees, and the HR strategy is implemented by approx. 400 recruiters.
+nother and apparently very different example personnel strategy is the one implemented from the beginning at Google.
+In reality, however, the initial premise was similar in both cases.
+Google's founders always emphasised that they only hired another person to join the team when the previous structure could no longer handle the load.
+Today, the company has grown to around 135,000 employees, and the personnel strategy is carried out by approximately 400 recruiters.
 The company's philosophy is to encourage the maximum number of the best people in the industry to apply.
-Over 2 million. applicants each year allows us to select several thousand of the best talents each year.
-This is what allows you to stay at the forefront of innovation.
+With more than 2 million applicants per year, it is possible to identify several thousand top talents each year.
+This is what allows us to remain at the forefront of innovation.

 When is it time to implement?

-The most common misconception about HR strategy is that it only applies to companies employing several dozen or more people.
-In fact, it can be useful even for sole traders!
-There may come a point in the life of active owners of sole proprietorships when they stop working.
-It is impossible to "squeeze out" a second more from their time.
-They feel as if they are spending time unnecessarily on chores that someone else could do faster and cheaper.
-When at this stage they employ 1-2 people to help (initially even occasionally), it may turn out that the company will soon start to develop like never before and will receive invaluable sales support.
+The most common misunderstanding about personnel strategy is that it only applies to companies employing dozens of people or more.
+In fact, it can even come in handy for sole traders!
+There may come a point in the lives of active sole proprietors when they no longer have enough work to do.
+It is no longer possible to "squeeze" a second more out of their time.
+They feel that they are spending time unnecessarily on duties that someone else could do more quickly and cheaply.
+If, at this stage, they hire 1-2 people to help them (even on a casual basis at first), they may find that the company soon starts to grow like never before and receives an invaluable sales support.
 In short, it is about a situation where the existing employees are overloaded with work and the company loses it.

-It may also happen that financial results worsen, and most of the money is spent on the wages of an ineffective crew.
-In both of these cases, planning your personnel strategy will be the beginning of changes for the better.
-Problems often arise wherever a group of random people meet who do not care about work.
+It may also be the case that financial performance is deteriorating and most of the money is taken up by the salaries of inefficient staff.
+In both these cases, planning personnel strategy will be the beginning of change for the better.
+Problems often arise where a group of random people who don't care about the job come together.
 Correct the values on which your company's HR policy is based.
-You will then have a team that is in the right place and enjoying their work.
-If you need help with topics related to HR policy in the company, such as employer branding if communication with employeesit is a must talk to me to specialists from Commplace - we will prepare a tailor-made strategy.
+You will then gain a team that is in the right place and happy to work.
+If you need help with topics related to your company's HR policy, such as communication with employeesit is a must talk to me to the specialists at Commplace - we will prepare a tailor-made strategy.